Infrastructure for collective intelligence

 The durable traces of human coordination.
 Each artifact carries origin context, lineage, and stewards.
 Permanent URLs make them citable and evolvable.

-Run your next event on the commons.
-We handle the infrastructure so your ideas outlast the gathering.
+Run your next event or cooperative on the commons.
+We handle the infrastructure — you shape the experience.

 • AI extraction pipeline for sessions